 Prescription drugs may be promoted only for the approved indications in accordance with the approved label.
 The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses, and a company that is found to have improperly promoted off-label uses may be subject to significant liability.
-If the FDA does not agree that our data support the submission of an NDA seeking approval for the prevention of SSIs generally or SSIs in bone and soft tissue, we intend to seek marketing approval for D-PLEX ${100}$ for the prevention of sternal SSIs after cardiac surgery and the prevention of SSIs in patients undergoing abdominal surgery.
-We will train our marketing and sales personnel to not promote our products, if approved, for any off-label uses.
+If the FDA does not agree that our data support the submission of an NDA seeking approval for the prevention of SSIs, we will train our marketing and sales personnel to not promote our products, if approved, for any off-label uses.
 We cannot, however, prevent a physician from using our products off-label, when in the physician's independent professional medical judgment he or she deems it appropriate.
-For example, if we obtain approval of D-PLEX ${100}$ for the prevention of sternal SSIs after cardiac surgery and/or the prevention of SSIs in patients undergoing abdominal surgery, physicians may nevertheless decide to use D-PLEX ${100}$ in an attempt to prevent infections in connection with other types of surgeries, and there may be increased risk of injury to patients if physicians attempt to use our products for these uses for which they are not approved.
+For example, if we obtain approval of D-PLEX ${100}$ for the prevention of SSIs in patients undergoing abdominal surgery, physicians may nevertheless decide to use D-PLEX ${100}$ in an attempt to prevent infections in connection with other types of surgeries, and there may be increased risk of injury to patients if physicians attempt to use our products for these uses for which they are not approved.
 While the FDA does not regulate the behavior of physicians in their choice of treatments, the FDA does restrict manufacturer's communications on the subject of off-label use of their products.
 Furthermore, the use of our products for indications other than those approved by the FDA or any foreign regulatory body may not effectively treat such conditions, which could harm our reputation in the marketplace among physicians and patients.